rodriguezjorgex/code-dot-org/frontend/packages/component-library-styles/CONTRIBUTING.md

 1. **(The most important step!)
 Create a thread** in the `#ask-design-system` Slack channel about your change.

    - **Get approval** from @markabarrett and/or @moshebaricdo (design team).
-   - For technical details, ask @levadadenys.
+   - For technical details, ask @levadadenys and/or @kelbyhawn (engineering team).

 2. **Create a separate PR** with `@code-dot-org/component-library-styles` code changes.